Lentil Cakes

 If you want to freeze these lentil cakes, it’s best to cook them first.
 Let them cool before freezing them in an airtight container with the patties separated with parchment paper.
 Thaw them in the fridge before reheating.

-If you’ve tried this healthy-ish feel good Lentil Cakes recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+If you try this Lentil Cakes recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
-We would love to hear about your experience making it.
+I would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Lentil Cakes

-Lentil cakes with a creamy lemon dill yogurt dip make for an easy, healthy and delicious appetizer.
-Simple to make and packed with protein.
+Lentil cakes with a creamy lemon dill yogurt dip make for an easy and healthy appetizer.
+Simple to make and packed with plant-based protein.

 4.9 from 119 votes